2019 Washington Nationals postseason: Game 3, October 6

 Despite the shocking turn of events in the top of the sixth, the Nationals staged a rally in the bottom of the inning.
 Joe Kelly came in to pitch in relief for Los Angeles and was ineffective, issuing consecutive walks to third baseman Anthony Rendon and left fielder Juan Soto before giving up a single to second baseman Howie Kendrick that loaded the bases with no outs.
 Kelly then threw a wild pitch, allowing Rendon to score from third and the other runners to move up, and walked catcher Yan Gomes to load the bases again.
 Julio Urías relieved Kelly and faced pinch hitter Asdrúbal Cabrera, who hit a sacrifice fly that scored Soto from third but turned into a double play when Kendrick was thrown out trying to tag at second and reach third.
 Nearly an hour after it began, the sixth inning finally ended when center fielder Michael A. Taylor popped out, ending the Nationals rally with the score 8–4.

 In the seventh inning, Nationals reliever Fernando Rodney gave up a double to Freese and a walk to Martin with one out, then walked Hernández with two outs to load the bases, but got out of the inning without the Dodgers adding to their lead.
 In the ninth inning, however, Hunter Strickland came in to pitch and gave up two more runs to Los Angeles against the first two batters he faced, surrendering a single to Freese and a two-run homer to Martin.
 The Dodgers won 10–4 and took a 2–1 lead in the series.

+Sunday, October 6, 2019 7:45 pm EDT at Nationals Park in Washington, D.C.